awsdocs/aws-net-developer-guide/doc_source/how-to/sqs/SendMessage.rst

    For more information about your queue URL, see :ref:`sqs-queue-url`.

-   Each queue message must be composed of Unicode characters only, and can be up to 64 kB in size.
+   Each queue message must be composed of Unicode characters only, and can be up to 64 KB in size.
-   For more information about queue messages, see :sqs-api:`SendMessage` in the |SQS| service API reference.
+   For more information about queue messages, see :sqs-api:`SendMessage` in the |SQS-api|.

-2. After you create the request, pass it as a parameter to the :sdk-net-api:`SendMessage <SQS/MSQSSQSSendMessageSendMessageRequest>` method.
+#.
+After you create the request, pass it as a parameter to the
+   :sdk-net-api:`SendMessage <SQS/MSQSSQSSendMessageSendMessageRequest>` method.
-   The method returns a :sdk-net-api:`SendMessageResponse <SQS/TSQSSendMessageResponse>` object, as follows:
+   The method returns a :sdk-net-api:`SendMessageResponse <SQS/TSQSSendMessageResponse>` object, as follows.

    .. code-block:: csharp

       var sendMessageResponse = sqsClient.SendMessage(sendMessageRequest);

    The sent message will stay in your queue until the visibility timeout is exceeded, or until it is deleted from the queue.
 For more information about visibility timeouts, go to :sqs-dg:`Visibility Timeout <AboutVT>`.

-For information on deleting messages from your queue, see :ref:`delete-sqs-message`.
+For information about deleting messages from your queue, see :ref:`delete-sqs-message`.

-For information on receiving messages from your queue, see :ref:`receive-sqs-message`.
+For information about receiving messages from your queue, see :ref:`receive-sqs-message`.